urbien/urbini/README.md

 Urbini
 ======
 Urbini is a mobile web framework that helps web apps and native apps work together in one network.

-We call it appnet.
+Urbini is inspired by IFTTT:
+1. Like IFTTT it aspires to connect apps and devices (internet of things)

+2. Unlike IFTTT it is mobile, making app and device connections on smartphones and tablets.

+3. Unlike IFTTT it is open, all client code is here on github.
+And unlike IFTTT, channels (maps to existing apps) can be created by anyone.

+4. Unlike IFTTT is it programmable.
+Trigger/action is just one of the way to connect apps and devices in Urbini.
+All connections are data-centric and unified via popular backbone models.

 The Appnet
 ==================